newrelic/newrelic-telemetry-sdk-java/README.md

 first.

 Note: If you do not want to include `okhttp` as a transitive depenedency, you will need to provide a custom implementation of the
-`com.newrelic.telemetry.http.HttpPoster` interface, rather than using the `com.newrelic.telemetry:telemetry-http-okhttp` library.
+`com.newrelic.telemetry.core.http.HttpPoster` interface, rather than using the `com.newrelic.telemetry:telemetry-http-okhttp` library.

 ## Usage